 Although this recipe takes a long time to slow cook, leftovers taste even better the following day.

-You can also freeze this recipe for later, simply defrost and reheat for an effortless midweek meal at a later date!
+You can also freeze this recipe for later, defrost and reheat it for an effortless midweek meal later!

 What you’ll need…